-Allyson Hannah has spent nearly every day of her life trying to manage lymphedema, and now she wants to share more information about the condition that affects as many as 10 million Americans.
+Allyson Hannah has spent nearly every day of her life managing lymphedema, and now she wants to share more information about the condition that affects as many as 10 million Americans.

 Having lymphedema, she knows, has its challenges.
 As a toddler, Hannah’s parents had to find creative ways to keep her still enough to apply treatment.
 As a middle-schooler, Hannah would occasionally remove her compression garments, not fully comprehending the consequences.